ga4gh/compliance/test-data/README_COMPLIANCE_DATA.md

 Since the compliance data are provided as human-readable FASTA, SAM and VCF files, these will likely need to be converted to equivalent optimized and indexed files when imported into the server being tested.

-## Using data with compliance suite
+## Using data with the compliance test suite

-The class `org.ga4gh.cts.api.TestData` in the GA4GH compliance suite (`TestData.java` in the `cts-java` module) describes the server's data as the compliance tests expect it to be.
+The class `org.ga4gh.cts.api.TestData` in the GA4GH compliance test suite (`TestData.java` in the `cts-java` module) describes the server's data as the compliance tests expect it to be.
 If you make any additions or changes to the existing compliance test data, you will almost certainly need to make corresponding changes to the `TestData` class.